Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 * PAP - Policy Administration Point : Where the authorization policies are defined
 * PDP - Policy Decision Point :  Where the authorization request is evaluted
-* PEP - Policy Enforcment Point: The component making sure the user/system is authorized before accessing resources
+* PEP - Policy Enforcement Point: The component making sure the user/system is authorized before accessing resources
 * PIP - Policy Information Point: Components giving information to PDP about resources and subjects
 * PRP - Policy Retrieval Point:  Where the PDP can find the correct policy to use for a request
 * Context Handler - Component adding context information to the decision request so PDP can evaulate a decision request correctly.

-These components are described in detail under [solutin components](/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/)
+These components are described in detail under [solution components](/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/)

 ### Rights